iver56/neon-fantasy/README.md

 # Technology

 We used Three.js, canvas and shaders (GLSL).
-The demo was made with the help of the open source demo tool "nin", written in JavaScript.
+The demo was made with the help of the open source demo tool [nin](https://github.com/ninjadev/nin/), written in JavaScript.

 We tried to keep the demo lightweight, so it would run smoothly on a modern